bjhartin/menupenny/README.md

 # menupenny

+Allows you to use the keyboard to navigate menus in any app.

-Directly invoke menu items by search or abbreviation, e.g. "FNT" finds "File/New Tab".
+Invoke menu items by search or abbreviation, e.g. "File", "New Tab" or "FNT" will get you to "File/New Tab".

 Inspired by nathancahill/Anycomplete.